mishrasumit09/data504/slides/readme.txt

-These slides have been adapted from the material developed by Mine \c{C}etinkaya-Rundel of OpenIntro.
+These slides have been adapted from the material developed by Mine $\c{C}etinkaya$-Rundel of OpenIntro.